- Career Center

 Heckler is the director of the Office of Postdoctoral Affairs at Washington University in St. Louis.
 She received her doctorate in biochemistry from the University of Delaware and did her postdoctoral work at Rutgers University - New Jersey Medical School.
 During this time, she served as executive officer of the campus’ PDA and as a founding member and vice president of postdoc affairs for the Alliance for Career Advancement, providing career development for postdocs and grad students.
 This work led her to a career in postdoctoral affairs advocating for postdocs and working to improve their experiences.
 From 2015-2018, she worked in the Office of Graduate and Postdoctoral Affairs, Biological Sciences Division at the University of Chicago.
 While at UChicago, she implemented an “Entering Mentoring” certificate program for postdocs, organized the Future of Research Chicago 2015 and the 2016 national postdoctoral survey, working closely with the UChicago PDA.

-Otto received her doctoral degree in neuroscience from the University of Vermont in 2013, and completed a postdoctoral fellowship at the National Institute of Environmental Health Science, focusing on adult neurogenesis.
-Otto contributed to the award-winning Environmental Factor, an online news publication, and has served on the NIEHS postdoctoral association for several years.
+Otto received her doctorate degree in neuroscience from the University of Vermont in 2013, and completed a postdoctoral fellowship at the National Institute of Environmental Health Science, focusing on adult neurogenesis.
+Otto contributed to the award-winning Environmental Factor, an online news publication, and has served on the National Institute of Environmental Health Sciences PDA for several years.
 Her commitment to a career in science communication led her to serve on the career symposium planning committee, including organizing panel discussions, updating a website and producing a publication for the symposium.
 In addition, Otto, who is devoted to change, has frequently sought out opportunities to mentor non-traditional students.

 Otto's involvement with The POSTDOCket and the NPA are personal, and do not represent any endorsement by the U.S. Department of Health and Human Services or National Institutes of Health.

-Zander is an American Society of Hematology/American Association for the Advancement of Science Science and Technology Congressional fellow.
+Zander is an American Society of Hematology/AAA science and technology Congressional fellow.
 In this position she is using her research expertise in biomedical and biophysical chemistry and her analytical skills to help address the nation’s problems while learning about federal policy making.
 She is currently working in the Energy and Commerce Committee (Democrats).
-Before her current fellowship she was performing thrombosis research at the University of Alabama at Birmingham, and was an active member and secretary of the UAB postdoctoral association.
+Before her current fellowship she was performing thrombosis research at the University of Alabama at Birmingham, and was an active member and secretary of the University of Alabama at Birmingham PDA.
 She has been a part of NPA since 2015.

 Kryste Ferguson, M.Ed.